SemanticComputing/semparl-data-transformation/README.md

 **Step 1: Form a CSV from from HTML files**

 As the  main page and the discussions of each plenary session are in different html-files, they are first gathered into separate main page and discussion files, one of each per parliamentary session, one speech per row.
 At the same time a file 'related details' is created to connect separated bits of details such as time details.
-These files are then combined to form a singular CSV-file containing all the speeches.
+These files are then combined to form a singular CSV-file containing all the speeches. peaker information is further enriched after this step.

 **Step 2: Create XML and RDF from CSV**